 Conrado co-heads the firm’s Latin America practice and is widely acknowledged as a leading lawyer advising on the continent’s landmark transactions.

 Conrado acts for Latin American and international corporates and investment banks on all aspects of corporate finance, comprising mergers and acquisitions (including disposals of companies and assets), capital markets transactions (including advising issuers and underwriters on debt and equity securities placements in the U.S. and in the Euromarkets), and banking transactions (including bilateral, syndicated and structured banking facilities).
 In addition, Conrado has acted on several major debt restructurings and liability management exercises, notably in Argentina.
 He also has in-depth knowledge of the retail and energy sectors.

-Conrado is an active participant in the firm’s Operational Intelligence Group, a global, multi-disciplinary team that helps the firm’s clients to effectively address the increasing risk, regulatory and governance challenges to help you secure the long-term sustainability of your organisation.
+Conrado is an active participant in the firm’s Risk and Resilience Group, a global, multi-disciplinary team that delivers solutions to address commercial, regulatory and governance challenges to help you secure the long-term sustainability of your organisation.

 Earlier in his career, Conrado served as in-house counsel with S.A.
 Genaro García, Buenos Aires, before joining Linklaters’ New York office in 1994.
 He co-led the firm’s Madrid office from 2007 to 2011 and the U.S. offices from 2011 to 2016.

 Conrado has acted on many major Latin American-related transactions.
 Highlights include advising:

 - on several Argentine debt issues following the resolution of that country´s sovereign holdout litigation in April 2016, including debt issues by Arcor and Banco Macro and for the underwriters on debt issues by the City of Buenos Aires, the provinces of Mendoza, Salta and Entre Rios and companies including Cablevision, Genneia, Compañía General de Combustibles and Tarjeta Naranja